solliancenet/security-defender-workshop-400/day-02/lab03-sentinel-defender.md

 1. Open the Azure Portal in your **paw-1** virtual machine
 2. Select **Azure Sentinel**
 3. Select the **wssecuritySUFFIX** log analytics workspace
-4. Under **General**, select **Logs**, notice your previous log analytics queries are displayed and available to run
+4. Under **General**, select **Logs**
+5. If prompted with any dialogs, close them.
+6. You should see some previous queries that were run previously
-5. Continue to explore the various Azure Sentinel blade items
+7. Continue to explore the various Azure Sentinel blade items

     ![Azure Sentinel is displayed.](media/sentinel-view.png "Browse the Sentinel blade")